zukunft/zukunft.com/README.md

 object extensions
 - _min (MINimal)           - the minimal object used for the frontend API and only valid for the session user
 - _exp (EXPort)            - the export object that does not have any internal database references
+- _dsp (DiSPlay)           - to create the HTML code to display the object
+- _min_dsp                 - the display object based on the API object instead of the backend object

 database change setup
 ---------------------